Marconi-Lab/Real-Time-Identification-of-Bean-Plant-Pathologies/README.md

 ### Prerequisites

-Ensure you have Python installed, along with TensorFlow and other necessary libraries:
+Ensure you have Python installed, along with TensorFlow and other necessary libraries.
+It is also highly advised to use a Docker container.